Page edited by Dave SmithWelcome to the SSDT Public Wiki

 With D3A2 shutting down, the most significant motivation for maintaining IdM will not exist.

 EMIS-R VRF already supports ITC ADS (MicroSoft Active Directory Services) integration which is used by the majority of ITC's.
 Any ITC's using IdM would be required to migrate to an ITC managed ADS directory.
-The SSDT currently believes less than 10 ITC's are using IdM for Data Collector authentication.
+The SSDT currently believes less than six ITC's are using IdM for Data Collector authentication (see table below).

 EMISFFE depends on IdM exclusively and will have the largest impact.
 However, the SSDT believes that EMISFFE can be migrated to a OpenID and/or local profile security with limited impact on users and ITCs.